z20240/webcrawl/middleware-server/README.md

 npm install --save-dev lint-staged husky
 ```

-Add the script below into your package.json file
+Then add the script below into your package.json file
 ```json
 {
     ...,